 Approximately 21 percent of all children provided preventive health services are in need of further evaluation and treatment of a condition or problem that when detected early is less costly than if allowed to worsen over time.

-It has been estimated that every dollar spent on early intervention for children results in a cost avoidance of $7.
+It is estimated that every dollar spent on early intervention for children results in a cost avoidance of $7.
 The future of Kentucky depends upon the healthy development of its youngest citizens.

 Early Childhood Healthy Living Curricula